C2SP/wycheproof/doc/rsa.md

 *   Some libraries parse PKCS #1 v1.5 padding during signature verification incorrectly.
-*   Some libraries determine the hash function from the signature (rather than encoding this in the key) Effect:
+*   Some libraries determine the hash function from the signature (rather than encoding this in the key).
 *   If the verification is buggy then an attacker might be able to generate signatures for keys with a small (i.e. e=3) public exponent.
 *   If the hash algorithm is not determined by in an authentic manner then